giant GDPR notice

 Clients, Suppliers and Business Contacts

-If you are interested to become our client or supplier or are an existing client or supplier, we process personal data about business contacts (our existing and potential clients and suppliers and/or individuals associated with them) using a customer relationship management system (the “CRM”).
+If you are interested in becoming our client or supplier or are an existing client or supplier, we process personal data about business contacts (our existing and potential clients and suppliers and/or individuals associated with them) using a customer relationship management system (the “CRM”).
 The collection of personal data about contact and the addition of that personal data to the CRM is initiated by our CRM users and will include:

 - Employer name